 During the year ended June 30, 2011, the Organization entered into agreements for the construction of a new charter school (the "School Project").
 The agreements provided that the New York School Construction Authority (the "SCA") contribute up to \$60,000,000 towards the School Project, with the estimated balance of approximately \$40,000,000, to be contributed by the Organization or other donors.
-Upon completion of construction and issuance of the certificate of occupancy, title to the School Project was transferred to the New York City Department of Education (the "DOE") and leased back to the Organization, and portions of the premises sub-leased to the Promise Academy I Charter School ("School I") in fiscal 2015.
-The lease agreement designates the Organization and School I as the initial users of the premises.
+Upon completion of construction and issuance of the certificate of occupancy, title to the School Project was transferred to the New York City Department of Education (the "DOE") and leased back to the Organization, and portions of the premises sub-leased to the Promise Academy I Charter School ("Promise Academy I") in fiscal 2015.
+The lease agreement designates the Organization and Promise Academy I as the initial users of the premises.

 Although title was transferred to the DOE during fiscal 2015 upon the execution of the lease agreements, the Organization, which was deemed to be the primary beneficiary of the School Project through control of the building by way of a 99 year lease, retained the capitalized cost of the building.
-The total capitalized cost of the School Project was \$85,808,527 and is classified as buildings, within property and equipment.
-Additionally, the Organization recorded a grant expense and grant payable to School I for \$73,279,162, which represents the imputed fair value of the space contributed to School I under the sub-lease.
-The sublease is for a period of 99 years, however, the payable is being amortized over the 40 year useful life of the building by reducing the Organization amounted to \$1,831,979.
-Under the terms of the sub-lease, School I is not required to pay any consideration for use of the space.
+The total capitalized cost of the School Project was \$85,808,527 and is classified as buildings, within property and equipment on the accompanying consolidated statements of financial position.
+Additionally, the Organization recorded a grant expense and grant payable to School I for \$73,279,162, which represents the imputed fair value of the space contributed to Promise Academy I under the sub-lease.
+The sub-lease is for a period of 99 years, however, the payable is being amortized over the 40 year useful life of the building by reducing the Organization's depreciation expense.
+For each of the years ended June 30, 2018 and June 30, 2017, total amortization amounted to \$1,831,979.
+Under the terms of the sub-lease, Promise Academy I is not required to pay any consideration for use of the space.